 }

-taxonDescriptors
+taxa

-A toolComponent object MAY contain a property named taxonDescriptors whose value is an array of zero or more unique (§3.7.2) reportingDescriptor objects (§3.42), each of which provides information about a taxon defined by the component.
+A toolComponent object MAY contain a property named taxa whose value is an array of zero or more unique (§3.7.2) reportingDescriptor objects (§3.42), each of which provides information about a taxon defined by the component.

-If the toolComponent describes a standard taxonomy such as the Common Weakness Enumeration [CWE], it SHOULD NOT contain ruleDescriptors (§3.18.18) or notificationDescriptors (§3.18.19).
+If the toolComponent describes a standard taxonomy such as the Common Weakness Enumeration [CWE], it SHALL NOT contain rules (§3.18.18) or notifications (§3.18.19).

-NOTE: Tool components representing standard taxonomies will typically reside in external property files (see §3.14.2).
+NOTE: Tool components representing standard taxonomies are stored in run.taxonomies (§3.14.8), but will typically be persisted to external property files (see §3.14.2).

-If the toolComponent describes a tool driver or plugin that defines its own custom taxonomy, it MAY contain all of ruleDescriptors, notificationDescriptors, and taxonDescriptors.
+If the toolComponent describes a tool driver or plugin that defines its own custom taxonomy, it MAY contain all of rules, notifications, and taxa.

 EXAMPLE: In this example, a toolComponent object represents the Common Weakness Enumeration.